Randomized CP Tensor Decomposition: Numerical Results

-Figure~\ref{fig:toy_video_decomposition}, shows the decomposition results of the noisy (SNR=$2$) toy video for both the randomized CP decomposition and the SVD.
+Figure~\ref{fig:toy_video_decomposition} displays the decomposition results of the noisy (SNR=$2$) toy video for both the randomized CP decomposition and the SVD.
 The first subplot shows the results of a rank $k=4$ approximation computed using the rCP algorithm with $q=2$ power iterations, and a small oversampling parameter $p=10$.
 The method faithfully captures the underlying spatial modes and the time dynamics.
 For illustration, the second subplot shows the decomposition results without additional power iterations.
-It can clearly be seen that this approach introduces distinct artifacts, and the approximation quality is relatively poor overall.
-The last subplot corresponds to the SVD.
-The results show poor performance at separating the different modes.
-In particular, the spatiotemporal dynamics of modes 2 \& 3 are mixed, as well as modes 2 \& 4 to a lesser extent.
+It can clearly be seen that this approach introduces distinct artifacts, and the approximation quality is relatively poor.
+The SVD, shown in the last subplot, demonstrates poor performance at separating the modes and mixes the spatiotemporal dynamics of modes 2 \& 3.

 Table~\ref{Tab:toy} further quantifies the observed results.
-The achieved speedup of rCP is substantial, with a speedup factor of about $15$.
 Interestingly, the relative error using the randomized algorithm with $q=2$ power iterations is slightly better than the deterministic algorithm.
-This is due to the beneficial properties of randomization, which can act to regularize.
+This is due to the intrinsic regularizing behavior of randomization.
 However, the reconstruction error without power iterations is large, as is the error resulting from the SVD.
+The achieved speedup of randomized CP is substantial, with a speedup factor of about $15$.

+\paragraph{A Note on Compression.} The CP decomposition provides a more parsimonious representation of the data.
+Comparing the compression ratios between the CP decomposition and SVD illustrates the difference.
+For a rank $R=4$ tensor of dimension $100\times 100 \times 100$, the compression ratios are

+Note, the SVD requires the tensor to be reshaped in some direction.
+The comparison illustrates the striking difference between compression ratios.
+It is evident that the CP decomposition requires computing many fewer coefficients in order to approximate the tensor.
+Thus, less storage is required to approximate the data.
+While the CP decomposition yields a parsimonious approximation that is more robust to noise, the advantage of the SVD is that data can be approximated with an accuracy as low as machine precision.